Aliszl/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ x] Explain the difference between `Relational Databases` and `SQL`.
+Sql is a Relational database, but not all relational databases are sql.
+Rds interact with sql via js and knex

-- [ ] Why do tables need a `primary key`?
+- [x ] Why do tables need a `primary key`?
+For normalisation.
+A unique identifier.
+To avoid anomalies

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ x] What is the name given to a table column that references the primary key on another table.
+Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ x] What do we need in order to have a _many to many_ relationship between two tables.
+An intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product